angjelkom/cordova-plugin-snackbar/README.md

     phonegap plugin add cordova-plugin-snackbar
     ```

-- Change the Main Activity theme to AppCompact (ONLY for users that use older version of Cordova Android v5.2.2):
+- Change the Main Activity theme to AppCompact (ONLY for users that use version older than Cordova 6.3.1):

 ####Before: